-Jesus in the Torah vs. New Testament
+Jesus in the Torah and the Old Testament

 But Jesus often pointed to the Law of Moses as the key to knowing Him.

-One of the most controversial topics in Jewish and Christian relationships is how to view the Law of Moses or “Torah” (the first five book of Moses).
-Jews receive it as a gift from God to honor, but many Christians view it as obsolete or inapplicable.
+One of the most controversial topics in the Jewish-Christian relationships is how to view the Torah – the five books of Moses.
+Jews perceive it as a gift from God that they should honor.
+But many Christians view it as obsolete or inapplicable.

 “If you believed Moses, you would believe me”

 If we want to know the Lord and the basis for His teachings, we need to start with what Moses wrote.
-If Jesus can be seen throughout these books, then the front of our Bibles should be worn, tattered, and dotted with early morning coffee stains as we search for His likeness.
+If Jesus can be seen in the Torah, throughout these books, then the front of our Bibles should be worn and tattered.
+There would be dots of early morning coffee stains as we search for His likeness.

-In these verses, “torah” is used to describe a parent’s loving instructions and guidance.
-The Torah was given by a loving Father to Moses to guide His children Israel in the best way to live.
-While there were consequences for not following “the law,” it comes from a different motivation that of a western authority.
-If Israel did not follow His instructions, God was not waiting to angrily squash them, but had already warned them of where certain actions or attitudes would lead that would be detrimental to their lives.
-Likewise, today we teach our children our “personal life experience” so they can avoid life’s pitfalls, while giving them the opportunity to make their own choices.
+The Torah was given by a loving Father to Moses, to guide His children Israel in the best way for them.
+If Israel did not follow God’s instructions, He was not waiting to angrily squash them.
+God had already warned them that disobedience would be detrimental to their lives.

 As believers we want to follow the Messiah.
 If He’s in the Law, we want to find Him.
-Simply pursuing spiritual knowledge without a firm focus on the Lord will lead us to be proud, self assured and religious, just like the Pharisees Jesus confronted.
+Simply pursuing spiritual knowledge without a firm focus on the Lord will lead us to be proud.
+We will become self assured and religious like the Pharisees Jesus confronted.

-Jesus fulfilling the Torah
+Jesus Fulfilling the Torah